dobrocity/wallet.dobro.city/CONTRIBUTING.md

-# Contributing to Sunce Wallet
+# Contributing to Dobro Wallet

 Thanks for your willingness to contribute. 🙌
 If you contribute to this project, you agree to release your work under the license of this project.